SECTION .0300 - BASIC INTERNAL CONTROLS: ACCOUNTING PROCEDURES AND OPERATION STANDARDS FOR STATE-CHARTERED CREDIT UNIONS

 04 NCAC 06C .0301 GENERAL PROVISIONS

-(c) At least 60 days before a credit union converts its records from a manual to an Electronic Data Processing, (EDP) system through an outside servicer or changes EDP services, a copy of the proposed contract and a description of the data processing system shall be submitted to the Administrator for review and approval.
-If an in-house EDP system or the sponsoring company's EDP facilities are to be used, the Administrator shall be notified in writing of the proposed change before extensive planning and system programming begins.
-Contracts and agreements, for EDP systems shall conform with the following as a minimum:
+(c) At least 60 days before a credit union converts its records from a manual to an Electronic Data Processing (EDP) system through an outside servicer or changes EDP services, a copy of the proposed contract and a description of the data processing system shall be submitted to the Administrator for review and approval.
+If an in-house EDP system or the sponsoring company's EDP facilities are to be used, the Administrator shall be notified in writing of the proposed change before planning and system programming begins.
+Contracts and agreements for EDP systems shall conform with the following:

-(1) The right of the Administrator or his or her representative to request and receive directly from the service center any reports, summaries, or information contained in or derived from the data in the possession of the service center relating to the credit union.
+(1) the right of the Administrator or his or her representative to request and receive from the service center any reports, summaries, or information contained in or derived from the data in the possession of the service center relating to the credit union;

-(4) The description of the equipment, services, reports, location of original documents and source data; method of transmittal of input information to the service center and applicable controls.
+(4) the description of the equipment, services, reports, location of original documents and source data and method of transmittal of input information to the service center, and applicable controls;

-(5) Maintenance agreement that is consistent with industry standards.
+(5) a maintenance agreement that is consistent with industry standards;

-(7) The due diligence and review by the Board of Directors or legal counsel.
+(7) the due diligence and review by the board of directors or legal counsel; and

 Eff.
 February 1, 1976;